 What does Bhapa Doi Mean?

 The meaning Of Bhapa Doi is very simple.
 Its a Bengali word where, Bhapa means Steam and Doi means Curd, that is, curd which is steamed.
-Because of this reason it is called as Baked Yogurt or Steamed Yogurt pudding also.
+Because of this reason, it is called Baked Yogurt or Steamed Yogurt pudding also.

-I made this recipe of Bhapa Doi, especially for Jenny’s Food Advent Calendar.
+I made this recipe of Bhapa Doi, especially for Jenny's Food Advent Calendar.
 Want to what this event is?
-Then read about it below:J
+Then read about it below in FAQs.J

 Initially, it may appear to you that there are too many steps but actually it is a very simple method.
 Steps are given in detail so as to help you to understand the method clearly.
 Please follow the instructions given in the Method and Notes below for desired results.

 - Take a round vessel of steel or aluminium, preferably of 4" or 5".
 Grease it with clarified butter.
 Keep it aside.